Matveibos/rails_answers_and_guides/interview_questions.md

 ## General questions
 1. Could you please tell us about your last project?
 2. How did you solve your biggest problem?
-3. Could you tell us how you can improve our 'API app' speed of working?

 ## JS questions
 1. What is the promise?